 Three doshas: VATA, PITTA, KAPHA :

 The three doshas are present in every cell of the human body.
-They link the human being to nature and the universe.
+They connect the human being to nature and the universe.
 Good health depends on the balance of the three doshas.

 Hello.
 Could you tell me the price of the cure in India?